Package insert / product label

 Supportive measures are required to restore electrolyte and pH balance.
 The acidotic state can usually be corrected by the administration of bicarbonate.

-Despite its high intraerythrocytic distribution and plasma protein binding properties, Acetazolamide may be dialyzable.
+Despite its high intraerythrocytic distribution and plasma protein binding properties, Acetazolamide is dialyzable.
 This may be particularly important in the management of Acetazolamide overdosage when complicated by the presence of renal failure.

 Acetazolamide Dosage and Administration